 I use a bread machine, and it's one of the best purchases I've ever made.
 I have total control over my bread economy: how it's made, when it's made, and what goes into it, and I wouldn't have it any other way.
 My favourite, most-of-the-time recipe is based on one for bread machines by Beth Hensperger, but my version differs in several ways.

 Ms Hensperger's recipe calls for canola oil, which I won't touch (I have read descriptions of how it is manufactured and seen a video on YouTube -- either one of which is enough to put anybody off for life).
 She asks for milk, but I vary that when I have the opportunity (yoghurt on hand).
 She adds four teaspoons of gluten (in powder form) to the yeast, but I never detected any benefit from doing that, so I leave it out.
 The yeast is perfectly adequate to raise the bread, all by itself.
-While she asks for 2 tablespoons of honey, I put in something more like one-and-a-half, and I double the salt, as I find that 'more is better' when it comes to flavour depth and salting.
+While she asks for 2 tablespoons of honey, I put in only one, but I double the salt, as I find that 'more is better' when it comes to flavour depth and salting.

 Makes a 1½ -pound loaf.

 3 cups flour -- either all bread flour or a mixture of bread and all-purpose flour (I like 2 cups bread flour to one cup all-purpose, but any combination is fine)

 1/2 cup plain lowfat yoghurt, or milk if yoghurt isn't available